AT&T Internet: Customer equipment

 Currently four devices support bonded pair: the 2Wire iNID, Arris NVG589 and NVG599, and Pace 5268AC.
 The Motorola NVG589 originally replaced the 2Wire iNID for all bonded pair installs.
 The NVG599 and 5268AC both have replaced the NVG589 and are used interchangeably.
 These three devices are capable of both ADSL2+ and VDSL.

 All AT&T Internet transport types use 802.1X authentication.
 This means only equipment on AT&T's approved list works with the AT&T Internet service, as other (non-AT&T) equipment cannot authenticate with AT&T ADSL2+/VDSL2 DSLAMs and GPON/XGS-PON ONTs.
 Another side-effect of AT&T Internet's authentication protocol is the lack of bridge mode support (unlike standard DSL that uses PPPoE authentication, which is easily bridgeable).
 At best, 2Wire/Pace routers support DMZ+ mode, while Motorola/Arris devices support IP Passthrough.
 AT&T allows residential and business customers to pay for static IP addresses, which they support on all AT&T approved equipment (including the 2Wire/Pace and Motorola routers).

-Some users on GPON and XGS-PON have unofficially replaced AT&T's router by bridging 802.1X packets from one, or using a third-party ONT by "cloning" the AT&T-provided ONT with its serial number and MAC address to the aftermarket unit.
+Some users on GPON and XGS-PON have unofficially replaced AT&T's router by bridging 802.1X packets from one, extracting the 802.1X certificates from one and implanting them on a third-party router, or using a third-party ONT by "cloning" the AT&T-provided ONT with its serial number and MAC address to an aftermarket unit.
 With this method, the third-party router is directly connected to AT&T's network, bypassing the NAT table of an AT&T gateway, and based on the method used, mimicking and/or disabling 802.1X authentication on third-party equipment.
+This allows AT&T users to have third-party router experience comparable to other ISPs such as DOCSIS-based ISPs, Verizon Fios and Google Fiber, albeit with extra steps and/or equipment.

 When AT&T launched IP-DSL (ADSL2+, double play only), they installed connections with either the 2Wire 2701HGV-B or Motorola 2210 (pairing the latter with a Cisco Linksys E1000 for residential customers, or an EdgeMarc 250AEW for business customers).
-The 2Wire 2701HGV-B was limited to a top speed of 6Mbit/s, while the Motorola 2210 was capable of higher speeds.
+The 2Wire 2701HGV-B was limited to a top speed of 6 Mbit/s, while the Motorola 2210 was capable of higher speeds.
 In later installations, AT&T standardized on the Motorola NVG510, phasing out the other routers for new service installation.

 When AT&T introduced the Internet 45 tier in 2013, installations were initially done with the iNID.
 AT&T later standardized on the Motorola NVG589, which supports pair-bonding for both ADSL2+ and VDSL2.
 AT&T also uses the NVG589 in some installations where the customer otherwise is too far from a node for service.
 Additionally, it supports an internal battery for those who subscribe to AT&T Phone service for battery backup during power failures.
 AT&T no longer supplies the battery to customers for any residential service.